Sandboxes¶

 In situations where there is a conflict between the state of the sandbox and the production tenant, that conflict must be resolved before any changes in the sandbox can be promoted to the production tenant.

-Sometimes, when you go to pull or promote changes, you’ll see a red box at the top of the merge tool with an error (or several) in it.
-These are validation errors - these occur when a merge would result in invalid configuration.
-When doing a merge, we try our best to combine your sandbox’s configuration with production configuration and this will sometimes result in invalid configuration.
+Sometimes, when you go to pull or promote changes, you’ll see an alert at the top of the merge tool that describes a validation error - these occur when a merge would result in invalid configuration.

 Error |